ClaireGuerin/coding-challenge-hanno/README.md

 <img src="https://latex.codecogs.com/svg.latex?p(1-v_i)" title="p(1-v_i)" />

 Resources in a cell grow at each time step at a growth rate r.
-If the cell was empty and hence not raided for resources by the preys, the amount of resources in the cell at the next time step is R x r.
+If the cell was unoccupied and resources conserved, the amount of resources in the cell at the next time step is R x r.
 Otherwise, it is:

 <img src="https://latex.codecogs.com/svg.latex?R(1-\alpha\frac{\sum_{i=1}^n(1-v_i)}{n\gamma})r" title="R(1-\alpha\frac{\sum_{i=1}^n(1-v_i)}{n\gamma})r" />